Singer, harmonica player and songwriter San Pedro Slim a.k.a David Kiefer,

 Between Rounds on Pacific Avenue in early 1991.
 It was from that

-moment on that playing Blues became the most important thing in his life.
+moment on that playing Blues became a driving force in his life.

 Slim would go see William Clarke, Johnny Dyer with Rick Holmstrom,